 Milestones in 2019

-Alongside some brilliant trips, which I’ve done a shocking job of covering on this blog, there were plenty of other big personal milestones and achievements I couldn’t have foreseen at the start of the year: from changing jobs twice while writing my thesis, to finally graduating from my Master’s; from hiking up all Three Peaks of Great Britain, to turning 30 with a great big party; from launching my first podcast, to competing in a Nordic skiing race on my second day of the sport; from finishing “first lady” in a 5km running race, to training for and completing my first Olympic triathlon; from visiting my sixth continent, to completing an impressive 28 of my ’30 before 30′ list; from meeting and falling in love with my wonderful boyfriend, to deleting those awful dating apps.
+Alongside some brilliant trips, which I’ve done a shocking job of covering on this blog, there were plenty of other big personal milestones and achievements I couldn’t have foreseen at the start of the year: from changing jobs twice while writing my thesis, to finally graduating from my Master’s; from hiking up all Three Peaks of Great Britain, to turning 30 with a great big party; from launching my first podcast, to competing in a Nordic skiing race on my second day of the sport; from finishing “first lady” in a 5km running race, to training for and completing my first Olympic triathlon; from visiting my sixth continent, to completing an impressive 28 of my ’30 before 30′ list; from meeting my boyfriend, to deleting those awful dating apps.

 This last point is something I don’t write about often, but I know people adore to read about dating, so I’ve a blog post in the works about travelling while single in your late 20s – watch out for that!

 Before we dive into a month-by-month account of 2019 though, I must remember that most of you lovely readers are here for the travel, not the personal life, so let’s start with my sixteen Travel Goals for 2019.
 How did I do?
 Even on this front I had a surprisingly successful year as I completed 14 out of 16!
 My favourites of those sixteen were definitely the “firsts” and new experiences I had: bungee jumping, hot air ballooning, visiting the Middle East and Australasia, visiting Umbria and Vienna, confirming that it’s variety and novelty that makes me feel truly alive.

 The only two goals I didn’t manage were: